burke86/astro_rcnn/README.md

 *Contributors (in alphabetical order):* Patrick D. Aleo, Colin J. Burke, Yu-Ching Chen, Joshua Yao-Yu Lin, Xin Liu, Anshul Shah.

+## Updated Walkthrough:

+See our updated notebook [here](https://nbviewer.org/github/burke86/astrodet/blob/main/demo_decam.ipynb) using the detectron2 framework.
+The training time is now dramatically decreased (~minutes) and code highly extendable!
+This version supersedes the Matterport Mask R-CNN implementation and includes options to customize the network architecture.

 ## Description:

 Astro R-CNN is a deep learning method for efficiently performing all tasks of source detection, classification, and deblending on astronomical images.